 Sturgeon can grow to be quite large in size and often live to be over 100 years old.
-Here in Idaho, the largest one ever recorded was almost 10 feet long and it’s not uncommon to find them over 6 feet in length.
+Here in Idaho, the largest sturgeon ever recorded was almost 10 feet long, but it’s not uncommon to find them over 6 feet in length.
 Due to overfishing for their meat and eggs, their numbers are dwindling.
-However, many conservation efforts have been successful and their population numbers have been increasing.
+However, many conservation efforts have been successful, and their population numbers have been increasing.

-Clark, who has found the fish docile and easy to handle, said they seem to have individual personalities … they’re more like a [mammal] than a fish.”
+[Ron] Clark, [a volunteer with the nonprofit Kalamazoo River Sturgeons for Tomorrow] who has found the fish docile and easy to handle, said they seem to have individual personalities … they’re more like a [mammal] than a fish.”

 Fisheries biologist Smith added that he likes the look of the prehistoric fish and its weird adaptations.
 For example, sturgeons have spiracles, which are holes in the side of the fish that allow them to breathe along with their gills.